Copanlisib

-Copanlisib is administered as intravenous infusion on a weekly but intermittent schedule (three weeks on and one week off).

-Copanlisib is currently approved only in the United States.
+In November 2023, Bayer announced that it was withdrawing copanlisib from the US market.

 Adverse effects

 Data for safety and efficacy of copanlisib are described in the consumer-targeted FDA Drug Trial Snapshot.
 Copanlisib can cause serious side effects including infections, hyperglycemia, hypertension, pneumonitis, neutropenia and skin rashes.
 The most common side effects of copanlisib are hyperglycemia, diarrhea, decreased general strength and energy, hypertension, leukopenia, neutropenia, nausea, lower respiratory tract infections and thrombocytopenia.

-Copanlisib can cause harm to unborn babies.
-Patients with reproductive potential are thus advised to use effective contraception.
-Lactating patients are advised to not breastfeed.

 Mechanism of action

 Copanlisib is an inhibitor of phosphatidylinositol-3-kinase (PI3K) with inhibitory activity predominantly against PI3K-α and PI3K-δ isoforms expressed in malignant B-cells.
 It has been shown to induce tumor cell death by apoptosis and inhibition of proliferation of primary malignant B cell lines.

-Regulatory history

-Follicular lymphoma

-For follicular lymphoma, the FDA awarded copanlisib orphan drug status in February 2015 and fast track designation in February 2016.
-The NDA for follicular lymphoma was granted priority review in May 2017.

-In September 2017, it received accelerated approval (FDA regulation 21 CFR Part 314 subpart H) for the treatment of adult patients experiencing relapsed follicular lymphoma who have received at least two prior systemic therapies.
-Further clinical trials are to be performed as a post-marketing requirement to verify the clinical benefit.